GB-Eu MS La III. 483 (a) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 43.
-Judge and revenge my cause O Lord
+Voice Text: Psalme XLIII 43.
+Judge and revenge my cause o Lord

 General Note